-Lindsay - MSci Geology with an International Year
+Emma - MSci Geology with an International Year

-Read more about Lindsay's International Year experiences
+Read more about Emma's International Year experiences

 Fieldwork is an essential element of our degree programmes, and Earth Sciences at Birmingham has an outstanding reputation for providing its students with high quality field training.